No results found

 $$h_a=\frac{2A}{a}, h_b=\frac{2A}{b}, h_c=\frac{2A}{c}$$

-Median to a side of a triangle – is the line from a vertex of the triangle to the middle of the opposite side.
-Any triangle has three medians.
+A median of a triangle is a line segment connecting a vertex to the exact midpoint of the opposite side.
+Consequently, every triangle features three medians.

-A median to side a is usually denoted as mₐ.
-Similarly, the other two medians are denoted as \$m_b\$ and m꜀.
-We can find the lengths of the medians with the following formula:
+The median drawn to side a is denoted as mₐ.
+Likewise, the other two medians are represented as $m_b$ and m꜀.
+You can calculate the lengths of any median using the following formula:

 $$m_a=\frac{1}{2}\sqrt{2b²+2c^2-a^2}$$

-The inradius of a triangle – is the radius of a circle inscribed inside the triangle and touching all of its sides.
+The inradius of a triangle is the radius of the largest possible circle inscribed perfectly inside the triangle, tangent to all three of its sides.

-The length of the inradius r can be found as follows:
+The length of the inradius r can be calculated using the area (A) and the semiperimeter (s):

 $$r=\frac{A}{s}$$

-The circumradius of a triangle – is the radius of a circle passing through all three vertices of the triangle.
+The circumradius of a triangle is the radius of the circumscribed circle—a circle that passes perfectly through all three vertices of the triangle.

-We can find the length of the circumradius R from the sine rule:
+We can derive the length of the circumradius R by applying the Law of Sines:

 $$2R=\frac{a}{\sin{A}}=\frac{b}{\sin{B}}=\frac{c}{\sin{C}}$$